-The key comparison BIPM.QM-K1 was initially organised 2 years cycles.
-The 2007-2008 round, the results of which are published in the Key Comparison Database of the BIPM, included 16 participants.
+The key comparison BIPM.QM-K1 was initially organised in 2 years cycles.
+The 2007-2008 round, the results of which were published in the Key Comparison Database of the BIPM, included 16 participants.
 The second round of BIPM.QM-K1 started in March 2009 for a period of 4 years, following the decision of the CCQM/GAWG to reduce the repeat frequency of bilateral comparisons.
-Measurements reported in this report were performed on 1 December 2010 at the BIPM.
+Measurements reported in this report were performed on 29 September 2016 at the BIPM.